You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Conclusion

-PKU is a genetic disorder that occurs when the body is unable to break down the amino acid phenylalanine.
+PKU is a rare genetic disorder that affects approximately 1 in 15,000 births worldwide.
+It is characterized by the inability to break down the amino acid phenylalanine (Phe).

 2. What is sapropterin?